 How to help

-- Do use a cool mist humidifier in their bedroom when they sleep.
+- Use a cool mist humidifier in their bedroom when they sleep.

 - Do sit with your baby in the bathroom with a hot shower running so that the steam can help them breathe easier.

-- Do give your little one lots of love — nature’s best medicine.
+- Give your little one lots of love — nature’s best medicine.

 - Do not give any honey or honey-based products to any child under 1 year old for risk of infantile botulism.